 I ordered the same blood tests from last year from DirectLabs.
-Awaiting results and then will update.
-Haven't seen anything interesting in the past few years, which is perfect.
+Haven't seen anything interesting this year, or in the past few years, which is perfect.

 This year was the best year yet for avoiding materialism and not wasting any mental energy on physical possesions.
 I didn't even update the list the entire year.
 Usually counting possessions and updating the list is the forcing function for getting rid of junk, but when I took inventory today, I somehow had only 88 things!
 Perhaps I am finally starting to internalize some measure of minimalist mindset that helps me avoid acquisition of marginal items in the first place.